Preparing Couples to Marry

 Theology of the Body focus: Nuptial Meaning of the Body.

-This session examines how, contrary to popular belief, marital sex is an intimate communication rather than just a recreational activity.
+Examines how, contrary to popular belief, marital sex is an intimate communication rather than just a recreational activity.
 The concept of sex as a sacramental gesture and a renewal of wedding vows is explored.
-A take home DVD provides a summary of key concepts regarding sexuality with a discussion of natural fertility methods and their benefits.
-(In the online version, this take home session is covered an additional lesson)

 Theology of the Body focus: Sex as Sacred Body Language.

-This session addresses the sacramentality of marriage and will direct couples towards spiritual intimacy with their fiancé.
-Specific issues relating to couples of mixed faith are addressed.
-Couples who are not Catholic, or who do not practice their Catholic faith, are gently invited to become fully engaged members in parish life.
-(In the online version, this session is covered over two lessons).
+Addresses the sacramentality of marriage and will direct couples towards spiritual intimacy with their fiancé.
+Specific issues relating to couples of mixed faith are addressed along with an introduction to couple prayer.

 Theology of the Body focus: Marriage as an Image of Christ and the Church.